1991 FA Charity Shield

 The 1991 FA Charity Shield (also known as the Tennent's FA Charity Shield for sponsorship reasons) was the 69th FA Charity Shield, the annual football match contested by the reigning champions of the Football League First Division and the holders of the FA Cup.
 It was held at Wembley Stadium, on 10 August 1991.
-The game was played between Arsenal, champions of the 1990–91 Football League and Tottenham Hotspur, who beat Nottingham Forest to win the 1991 FA Cup Final.
-This was Arsenal's twelfth Charity Shield appearance and Tottenham Hotspur's sixth.
+The game was played between Arsenal, champions of the 1990–91 Football League and Tottenham Hotspur, who won the 1990–91 FA Cup.
+This was Arsenal's twelfth Charity Shield appearance and Tottenham Hotspur's ninth.

 Arsenal began the match the brighter of the two teams, dominating in possession and the number of chances created.
 Tottenham created their best chance to score in the first half, but struggled to find a breakthrough in the second half, hardly troubling the Arsenal defence.
-With neither team able to score after 90 minutes, the match ended in a draw, meaning each team held the trophy for six months each.
+With neither team able to score after 90 minutes, the match ended in a draw, meaning each team would hold the trophy for six months.
 This was the last Shield edition to have shared winners.

 Background

 Arsenal qualified for the 1991 FA Charity Shield, by virtue of winning the 1990–91 Football League First Division, having lost one match – away to Chelsea – in the entire campaign.
-This was the club's eleventh Charity Shield appearance; Arsenal won seven previous shields (1930, 1931, 1933, 1934, 1938, 1948, 1953) and lost four (1935, 1936, 1979, 1989) previously.
+The club's previous Charity Shield appearances, eleven in total, resulted in seven wins (1930, 1931, 1933, 1934, 1938, 1948, 1953) and four losses (1935, 1936, 1979, 1989).
 Tottenham Hotspur qualified as holders of the FA Cup, beating Nottingham Forest 2–1 in the 1991 FA Cup Final.
-They appeared in five previous shields, winning four outright (1921, 1951, 1961, 1962), sharing two (1967, 1981) and losing two (1920, 1982).
+They appeared in eight previous shields, winning four outright (1921, 1951, 1961, 1962), sharing two (1967, 1981) and losing two (1920, 1982).

 The last meeting between both teams was in the FA Cup; Tottenham Hotspur won 3–1 in the semi-final at Wembley Stadium.
 Tottenham were the only league opponents to avoid defeat against Arsenal, with neither side scoring in the two matches played.
 Manager Peter Shreeves noted the importance of the match, given this was a North London derby, but stressed there "will be more important objectives this season."
 This was the first all-London encounter in the 83-year history of the Shield.
 This would be the last time either team was to share the trophy, as new regulations were brought in a year later that allowed for extra time and subsequently a penalty shootout if a draw occurred in normal time.